|Nutritional Guidelines (per serving)|

 Recipe Courtesy: Lucid Absinthe

-The grenadine drizzle does not have to be perfect.
+- The grenadine drizzle does not have to be perfect.
 It will act exactly as it does in a Tequila Sunrise and sink to the bottom of the glass.
-There is no need to try and float it because the syrup is heavier than the green liquid.
+There's no need to try and float it because the syrup is heavier than the green liquid.

 How Strong Is the Wolf Bite Shooter?